Defending the New Republic

 During the War of 1812, U.S. Marines fought the British again, on the seas and closer to home.
 Navy ships with embarked Marines helped suppress the slave trade along the west coast of Africa and sailed to the far reaches of the Pacific and Antarctica on a series of global expeditions.
-Commandant Archibald Henderson led Marines against Seminole Indians in Florida in 1836 and set high standards of leadership and readiness for the Corps.
-In the 1840s, Marine detachments executed a series of landings on both coasts of Mexico and in California, during the Mexican War.
-Rare and dear artifacts of the Corps from these early expeditions—swords, flags, uniforms, and more—bring these years alive.
-Visitors see for themselves the difference between a smooth-bore musket and a rifled barrel.
+Commandant Archibald Henderson led Marines against Seminole Indians in Florida in 1836.
+In the 1840s during the Mexican War, Marine detachments executed a series of landings on both coasts and fought all the way to the “Halls of Montezuma,” Mexico City.

-Defending the Republic
+Defending the New Republic

 We are always happy to hear from you Get in touch

-© Copyright 2016.
+© Copyright 2021.
 Admission to the National Museum of the Marine Corps is FREE.
 Hours are 9:00 AM to 5:00 PM every day except Christmas Day.